-Man who revived 5 Dead Rivers in India: Rajendra Singh The Waterman of India | God of Small Thing
+Man who Revived 5 Dead Rivers in India: Rajendra Singh The Waterman of India | God of Small Things

 We are drafting a comprehensive river policy recommendation in collaboration with the Tamil Nadu Agricultural University and various other technical experts and policy makers.